-NSM The original sequential NSM simulator.

-D-PNSM The Direct PNSM simulator, without optimism control.

-D-PNSM[TWE] Identical to D-PNSM, but with approximative adaptive optimism control turned on, as defined in Section 4.1.

-$\ensuremath{\mathtt{R-PNSM}}$ The Refined PNSM algorithm, without optimism control.

-R-PNSM[DLTWE] Identical to R-PNSM, but with adaptive optimism control using DLTWEs turned on, as defined in Section 4.2.
+- NSM The original sequential NSM simulator. - D-PNSM The Direct PNSM algorithm, with optimism control turned off. - D-PNSM[TWE] Identical to D-PNSM, but with approximative adaptive optimism control turned on, as defined in Section 4.1. - R-PNSM The Refined PNSM algorithm, with optimism control turned off. - R-PNSM[DLTWE] Identical to R-PNSM, but with adaptive optimism control using DLTWEs turned on, as defined in Section 4.2.